GSA/fedramp-gov/_posts/2022-12-21-crypto-modules-historical-status.md

     b.
 For systems pursuing an initial authorization:

-    &nbsp;&nbsp;&nbsp;&nbsp;i.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i.
 If the 3PAO’s initial assessment is <u>complete</u>, redesign around a different CM and submit a project plan to the Authorizing Official (JAB or Agency AO) for approval

-    &nbsp;&nbsp;&nbsp;&nbsp;ii.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii.
 If the 3PAO’s initial assessment is <u>not complete</u>, redesign around a different CM, and complete the implementation, prior to the 3PAO assessment for an initial authorization

 <h5>3PAO Action: Review and confirm the status and remediation plan for CMs in historical status due to SP 800-56A Rev 3 transition.</h5>
 <h4>For readiness assessments (to be considered for “FedRAMP Ready” designation)</h4>